✦ Scandinavian-inspired design, curated for modern living

 Eva-Dry Wireless Mini Dehumidifier, White (E-333)

 For tiny spaces, the Eva-Dry E-333 gives you cordless moisture control without needing batteries.
 You can place or hang this sleek mini dehumidifier in closets, cabinets, cars, bathrooms, gun safes, boats, or gym bags, and it works in areas up to 333 cubic feet.
 It absorbs up to 6 ounces of moisture and lasts about 20 to 30 days before you recharge it.
 Moisture beads change color when it’s ready.
-Made from non-toxic materials, it’s safe around kids and pets.
-With a 5-year warranty and up to 10 years of use, it’s a smart buy.
+Its non-toxic material design makes it a practical option for many home storage areas when used as directed.
+With a 5-year warranty and up to 10 years of use, it’s a smart buy for small enclosed spaces.

 Best For: People looking for a compact, cordless dehumidifier for small enclosed spaces like closets, cars, bathrooms, or safes.